superjer/tinyc.games/README.md

 1. Install tcc and the SDL2 dev libraries.
 Eg. for Debian/Ubuntu: sudo apt install tcc libsdl2-dev libsdl2-ttf-dev
 2. Open a game folder and run run-linux.sh!

+## Next?

+Open the .c file in your favorite text editor.
+You're now looking at the actual code you just ran.
+So feel free to tinker and run it again to your own code.
+Or use it as a start for your own game!